 CO Licensed Professional Counselor LPC.00019850

-CO Qualified Clinical
+CO Qualified Clinical Supervisor

-er Treatment Provider (C-PD)
+Certified Personality Disorder Treatment Provider (C-PD)

 Trauma Model Therapy Certified (TMT-C)